Convert PowerPoint Presentations to Video in C#

 }

 To make all animations in a presentation play at once, the PresentationPlayer class is used.
-This class takes a PresentationAnimationsGenerator instance and FPS for effects in its constructor and then calls the FrameTick event for all the animations to get them played:
+This class takes a PresentationAnimationsGenerator instance and an FPS value for effects in its constructor, and then calls the FrameTick event for all animations to play them:

 using (Presentation presentation = new Presentation("animated.pptx"))